kaby76/Trash/readme.md

 # Trash

 It's been
-50 years since Yacc was first developed, but the state of development hasn't progressed that much: we are still entering in grammars manually from books, still informally specifying programming languages (now with online "user manuals"
+50 years since Yacc was first developed, but the state of development of grammars hasn't progressed that much: we are still entering in grammars manually from books, still informally specifying programming languages (now with online "user manuals"